functionbytes/alsernet-manager/app/Models/Prestashop/README.md

 use App\Models\Prestashop\Category;
 use App\Models\Prestashop\Order;

-// Get all active products
+// Get all active inventaries
 $products = Product::where('active', true)->get();

 // Get orders with customer